temichus/scylladb/TESTPLAN.md

 #### nodetool ####
 #### nodetool {#label_nodetool} ####

+nodetool should accept only supported commands and supported params nodetool should provide help only to supported commands and supported params

 Nodetool is a tool to control and manage scylla nodes.
 The subcommands to test
 are: